Category Archives: Former Monarchies

 King Charles VIII of France, Anne’s first husband; Credit – Wikipedia

-On September 9, 1488, Anne’s father François II, Duke of Brittany died as a result of a fall from his horse, and Anne became the Duchess of Brittany in her own right.
-Anne feared for the independence of her duchy against the might of France and so she arranged a marriage for herself with Archduke Maximilian of Austria, the widower of Mary, Duchess of Burgundy in her own right.
+On September 9, 1488, Anne’s father François II, Duke of Brittany died after a fall from his horse, and Anne became the Duchess of Brittany in her own right.
+Because Anne feared for the independence of her duchy against the might of France, she arranged a marriage for herself with Archduke Maximilian of Austria, the widower of Mary, Duchess of Burgundy in her own right.
 King Charles VIII succeeded his father as King of France in 1483.
 However, he was a minor, and his elder sister Anne of France and her husband Peter II, Duke of Bourbon, served as regents.
 They refused to allow a marriage between Anne and Maximilian because it would put the Habsburgs, Maxililian’s family on two French borders.

 Waxwork reenactment of the marriage of Anne, Duchess of Brittany and King Charles VIII of France; Credit – Wikipedia